boivie/lovebeat/docs/configuration.rst

 =============

-You don't need to write a configuration file to get started (just launch the executable), but some settings need to be specified if you want to use advanced features such as SMTP mail notifications.
+You don't need to write a configuration file to get started (just launch the executable), but some settings need to be specified if you want to configure alarms and use advanced features such as SMTP mail notifications.

 Note that lovebeat by default reads ``/etc/lovebeat.cfg`` but you can override this by specifying the ``-config <file>`` argument when starting lovebeat.
 If